jarviscanada/jarvis_data_eng_HussainFathi/core_java/twitter/README.md

 **JUnit** was used to control test class workflow.
 For each `@Test` case/method, Assertion was used to compare the actual result with the expected result.

 **Mockito** was used for Unit testing to test the individual classes in isolation.
-This is done by mocking the class dependencies such that they return the expected result when they are called.
+This was done by mocking the class dependencies such that they return the expected result when they are called.